Rolling the Dice: Here’s Why Drinking Too Much Is a Gamble

 Your Path to Recovery Starts Here

-Pathways Recovery provides three levels of addiction treatment solutions for those battling an addiction to alcohol, including a detox center, residential treatment, and intensive outpatient treatment.
+Pathways Recovery in Sacramento, CA provides three levels of addiction treatment solutions for those battling an addiction to alcohol, including a detox center, residential treatment, and intensive outpatient treatment.

 To learn more, call (916) 735-8377.

 What happens if you drink too much alcohol?

 Drinking too much alcohol can be dangerous, especially if you drink to the point of alcohol poisoning.
 This occurs when there is so much alcohol in the bloodstream that breathing, heart rate, and temperature control shut down.
 There’s also an increased risk of choking on your own vomit, which can be fatal.

 You can also develop alcohol use disorder, which causes strong cravings to drink, anxiety and irritability when not drinking, and the inability to quit drinking once you’ve started.